garyongguanjie/investing101/docs/key-terms.md

 The areas of business and investing that you understand well enough to make informed decisions.
 Warren Buffett emphasizes staying within your circle of competence and only investing in businesses you can thoroughly understand.

 ### **Common Stock**
-The most basic form of corporate ownership.
-Common stockholders have voting rights, receive dividends when declared, and benefit from capital appreciation, but they are last in line to be paid if the company goes bankrupt.
+The most basic form of corporate ownership, representing shares of a company held by investors.
+It's listed on the balance sheet at its `par value`, which is a nominal and often symbolic value assigned to the shares, bearing little relation to their market price.
+Common stockholders generally have voting rights, receive dividends (when declared), and a residual claim on the company's assets and earnings after all liabilities and preferred stock obligations are met.

 ### **Competitive Advantage**
 Features that allow a company to outperform its competitors consistently.
 This might include lower costs, better products, stronger brand recognition, or exclusive access to resources or markets.